0rupp/XFMultiPicker/README.md

 # XFMultiPicker
 ListView Popup with multiselect-feature.
 It still has many restrictions (i.e. custom DataTemplates), which I will hopefully work on in the future.
+It uses the ideas from https://developer.xamarin.com/recipes/cross-platform/xamarin-forms/controls/multiselect/.
 Currently it is implemted as a button, that opens a popup with a ListView in it.
 ONLY tested with Android yet.